civo/cli-rubygem/docker/README.md

 # Civo CLI in Docker

-Build a docker container embedded with the latest civo command.
+Build a Docker container embedded with the latest `civo` command.
 Note that it does NOT yet build from source;
-it simply pulls the latest civo cli from RubyGems.
+it simply pulls the latest Civo CLI from RubyGems.
 Usage is in the main repo's README.
-The docker that builds from source is a work in progress and available at https://github.com/ssmiller25/cli/tree/dockerbuild
+The Docker that builds from source is a work in progress and available at https://github.com/ssmiller25/cli/tree/dockerbuild

-##

 ## Pushing to Civo's official DockerHub

-From the repository build it with the current version and "latest" tags:
+For Civo staff only: from the cloned repository, build it with the current version and "latest" tags:

 ```
 docker build -t civo/cli:latest -f docker/Dockerfile .